kellycrowther/ping-pong/README.md

 ## Areas for Improvement

 1. Validation for the Save Results form

+- Should add a game column, instead of adding each game for each player individually
-2. A game only counts as a win if you get 11 points, but nothing requires one of the game fields having 11 points
+- A game only counts as a win if you get 11 points, but nothing requires one of the points fields of a game to have 11 points

-3. Ranked players are ranked by the number of games won.
+2. Ranked players are ranked by the number of games won.
 It should probably rank by matches won, then games won, then points against
-4. User should be able to create a user from the Save Results form or the Results Page
+3. User should be able to create a user from the Save Results form or the Results Page
-5. More tests
+4. More tests
-6. Define more types throughout
+5. Define more types throughout